May is Mental Health Awareness Month, but for many of us, the pandemic has brought mental health into focus.

 The segment then goes into advice about meetings and optimizing everyone’s time.
 Joey’s advice is to over-communicate by attaching an agenda and keeping it time-bound.
 He also says it’s important to have boundaries with meetings.
 Figure out when you say no when you say yes to meetings, and when you say yes how to ask for a hard stop, or even ask ahead of time if you need to prepare anything to be ready for the meeting.
 Have those tools in your toolkit to be a better attendee and get more out of any meeting.

-Dr. Cook’s big takeaway is to give yourself space between meetings, for meeting planners in particular.
-People need time between their meetings.
+Dr. Cook’s big takeaway is to give yourself space between meetings, particularly for meeting planners.
+People need time between their sessions.
 Then, for people who are being invited to meetings, make sure you stay engaged.
-If, after a few meetings, you still find yourself asking if you really need to be there, it’s probably time to talk to your supervisor about it.
+If, after a few meetings, you still ask if you really need to be there, it’s probably time to talk to your supervisor about it.

 Final advice:

-Dr. Cook says everyone needs to start practicing what’s called “monotasking,” or focusing on one task at a time.
-The more you can be present for what’s happening right now, the better it’s going to be for your mental health, especially as we’re seeing such a correlation between multi-tasking and burnout.
+Dr. Cook says everyone needs to start practicing “monotasking,” or focusing on one task at a time.
+The more you can be present for what’s happening right now, the better your mental health will be, especially since we’re seeing such a correlation between multitasking and burnout.

 Joey’s final message: get outside, connect with nature, and even bring nature inside.
 It’s good for your mental health.